fkling/JSNetworkX/README.md

 To build the library on your own you need [`ant`](http://ant.apache.org/). `ant compile` will download all necessary dependencies (Closure library and compiler) and compile the files.

-To run the tests you have to set the `testing` flag:

-    ant compile -Dtesting=true
+You can run test either on the uncompiled or compiled code (`SpecRunner.html` and `SpecRunner_compiled.htm` respectively).
+To run the compiled test, you have to build a special test version with `ant test_compile`, which just adds some helper functions and creates an easier to read version of the compiled code.